MatrixDev/flavorSuperClass/README.md

 This library uses code generation to create new super classes based on priorities.
 It is also can be used for pure **Java** projects.

+> It is better to use [flavorAlias](https://github.com/MatrixDev/flavorAlias) For pure Kotlin project as it has less limitations and overheads.

 # Example

 Lets assume that we have 3 flavors and `MyObject` class which we need to have different implementation only for flavor3.